Frank R. Burns

 Frank Robert Burns (March 16, 1928 – July 14, 2012) was an American football player and coach.
 He served as the head coach at Johns Hopkins University from 1951 to 1952 and at Rutgers University from 1973 to 1983, compiling a career college football record of 84–52–2.
 In 1978, Burns led the Rutgers Scarlet Knights to their first bowl game, the now-defunct Garden State Bowl.

 Playing career

 Raised in Roselle Park, New Jersey, Burns played baseball, basketball and football at Roselle Park High School, serving as captain of the football and basketball teams, and winning state championships in both of those sports.

 Burns played football as a quarterback at Rutgers University for four years, from 1945 to 1948.
 There he ran the T formation under head coach Harvey Harman, completing 117 of 270 passes for 2,389 yards and 35 touchdowns with a 27–7 career record.
-He was drafted by the Redskins in the 2nd Round of the 1949 NFL draft (19th overall) but never played.
+He was selected by the Philadelphia Eagles in the second round of the 1949 NFL draft, with the 19th overall pick, but never play in the National Football League (NFL).